Description

 GenRocket Runtime must be connected to a database before a query or data insertion can be performed during test data generation.

-There are two primary reasons for making a connection to a database (e.g., MySQL, MS SQL, Oracle) with GenRocket:
+There are three primary reasons for making a connection to a database (e.g., MySQL, MS SQL, Oracle) with GenRocket:

 Database Connection Steps

-Step 1 - Create a JDBC Configuration Properties File
+Step 1 - Create a JDBC Config File (config.properties)

 A config.properties file is needed for GenRocket to connect to a database via JDBC.
-GenRocket can connect a database via JDBC by reading a JDBC properties file that contains the following information.
+GenRocket can connect to a database via JDBC by reading a JDBC Config file that contains the following information.

-• driver - Defines the name of the specific database driver to use to access the given database.
+- driver - Defines the name of the specific database driver to use to access the given database.
 The actual driver file must be placed in the $GEN_ROCKET_HOME/lib folder on your local computer.
+Please note that the required driver varies per database.

-• url - Defines the specific URL to access the database.
+- url - Defines the specific URL to access the database.
+Please note that this will vary per database.

 driver=<JDBCDriverClassName>